yschroe/chessalyzer.js/README.md

 ##### Important

 -   A larger `nThreads` does not necessarily result in a higher speed, since there is a bit of overhead from creating the new thread.
 You will need to tweak `batchSize` and `nThreads` to get the best results on your system.
 On my systems I achieved the best results with `nThreads = 1` and `batchSize = 8000` and that is also the default setting.
 Note that `nThreads = 1` doesn't mean that the analysis is single-threaded but that 1 _additional_ thread in addition to the thread that parses the PGN file is spawned.
--   To use a custom tracker with your multithreaded analysis your tracker needs to have two additional class members:
+-   To use a custom tracker with your multithreaded analysis please see the important notes at the (Custom Trackers)[#custom-trackers] section.
-    -   A `path` variable which contains the path of the file your custom tracker is defined in.
-You can use `this.path = import.meta.url;` for this.
-You can check out the `CustomTracker.js` file in the `/test` subfolder, which is basically a copy of the base GameTracker built as a custom tracker.
-You can only use one custom Tracker for multithreaded analyses at the moment.
-    -   An `add()` function.
-This function gets passed another Tracker object of the same type and is used to merge the data of the two tracker objects.
-For example, the add() function of the built-in GameTracker looks like this:

 ```javascript
 add(tracker) {